 For homeowners with plenty of existing equity, a home equity line of credit

-(HELOC) or even a traditional “cash-out” refinance are possible options…especially for those looking to finance small repairs of $25,000 or less.
-However, consider two key factors with this type of financing:
+(HELOC) is a possible option…especially for those looking to finance small repairs of $25,000 or less.
+However, consider three key factors with this type of financing:

 - HELOC lenders will only lend up to 85% of the current home value, less the existing mortgage.
 This drops to 80% for a traditional “cash-out” refinance.
 For many homeowners – especially those that recently purchased their home – this loan-to-value ratio doesn’t leave much room to fund renovation cost.